ChAbdulWahhab/Pizzence/README.md

 ---

-## 📄 Dataset Format

-Make sure the file `realistic_restaurant_reviews.csv` exists with the following columns:

-* `Title` – Short title of the review
-* `Review` – Full review text
-* `Rating` – Numeric rating (e.g., 4.5)
-* `Date` – Review date

----

 ## 🧠 How It Works

-1. Reviews are embedded using `OllamaEmbeddings`.
-2. Stored locally using `ChromaDB`.
+1. Loads and embeds the reviews using **OllamaEmbeddings**.
+2. Saves them to a local **ChromaDB** vector store.
-3. When a question is asked, Pizzence retrieves relevant reviews.
+3. When a user asks a question, relevant reviews are retrieved.
-4. Feeds them into a custom prompt for LLaMA3 to generate a helpful reply.
+4. These are used as context for the **LLaMA3** model to generate an answer.

 ---

 ## ✨ Example Questions

 * *Do they offer gluten-free pizzas?*
-* *How's the customer service?*
-* *What are customers saying about the crust?*
+* *How is the staff behavior according to reviews?*
+* *What’s the most appreciated item on the menu?*

 ---

 ## 📬 Feedback

-Feel free to [open an issue](https://github.com/ChAbdulWahhab/pizzence/issues) or contribute improvements!
+Open an issue or contribute on [GitHub](https://github.com/ChAbdulWahhab/pizzence).

----

 Enjoy chatting with your reviews – powered by **Pizzence** 🍕